Skincare with BTS' RM: The Rap Monster's beauty secrets to get that radiant skin

 In the same conversation with Allure, Kim Namjoon mentioned that one of his favourite skincare brands, Mediheal, has a variety of sheet masks that’ll refresh your skin after a gruelling day.
 Korean sheet masks have already gained immense popularity in the beauty world, and the BTS members also use them religiously.

 Sheet masks are immersed with essential nutrition-packed serums that offer a heavy dose of hydration to your face.
 Your skin is subjected to grime, sebum, sweat, makeup and more toxins that penetrate deep into the skin and clog pores.
 A replenishing, detoxifying sheet mask helps unclog these pores by removing many pollutants.
 Sheet masks can be used either in the morning or at night depending on your convenience.
 However, one should ideally apply it after cleansing.
-There’s a sheet mask tailor-made for every skin problem whether it’s brightening or hydrating the skin, controlling acne and ageing or detoxifying the skin.
+There’s a sheet mask tailor-made for every skin problem, whether brightening or hydrating the skin, controlling acne and ageing, or detoxifying it.

 Shop RM’s favourite skincare products here